 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was released into a lower priced segment (14 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

 The above review scores should be interpreted with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons